raenardcruz/aprimo-auth/README.md

 * *redirecturi* - aprimo registration redirect uri.
 This Uri should handle callbacks from aprimo.
 * *relativeAppRedirect* - relative path of the application url.
 The value placed here will be the location of the redirect after the authorixation is resolved.
 * *crypto* - a text value used for token encryption
+* *useSessionStorage* - Setting this to true will store the object in a sessionstorage.

 ## Aprimo Setup
 Follow these steps to create a new Integration registration inside Aprimo
+* Login to Aprimo and Create a new Integration registration.
+Administration > Integration > Registrations
+* Set the OAuth Flow Type to Authorization Code with PKCE
+* Check  on the Enable refresh token
+* Take note of the generated Client ID